pavitranew/session-3/readme.md

 })
 ```

 Upon save nodemon should restart the server.
+Test a bad route.

 ## Express Middleware